 I2C Minimum pull-up resistor value

-- The minimum resistance is pretty easy to determine, and is based on the bus voltage (Vbus), the maximum voltage that can be read as a logic-low (VOL), and the maximum current that the pins can sink when at or below VOL (IOL).
+- Furthermore, determining the minimum resistance is straightforward and relies on factors such as the bus voltage (Vbus), the maximum voltage considered as a logic-low (VOL), and the maximum current that the pins can sink when at or below VOL (IOL).

 - Formula : Rp(min) = (Vbus – VOL) / IOL